 Similarly, if the member wants to rely on a failure to make reasonable adjustment under the Equality Act as being instrumental in leading to the decision to dismiss, this may also have an earlier trigger date.

-In order to claim unfair dismissal, it is essential that the individual was employed for a minimum period of 12 months at the date of dismissal.
-If they commenced employment after 5 April 2012, they need 24 months of employment to be able to claim ordinary unfair dismissal.
+In order to claim ordinary unfair dismissal (including constructive unfair dismissal), it is essential that the individual was employed for a minimum period of 24 months at the date of dismissal.

 There are some exceptions to this minimum service rule, at ET, if the claim is for an automatically unfair dismissal.